 You’ll find a lot of “hard” science fiction here – not much fluff.

-Dark Roasted Blend has posted a great online spreadsheet of scifi and fantasy authors since 1990.
+Dark Roasted Blend posted a great online spreadsheet of scifi and fantasy since 1990 if you’re looking for some newer works.

 From his overwhelming output, I recommend novels from his Robot/Galactic Empire/Foundation universe.
 Best of all is the Foundation Trilogy, which received a special Hugo Award as the greatest all-time science fiction series: